 You can use the given formula for calculating Economic Batch Quantity:

-A = Annual demand of the product,
+A = Annual demand for the product,

 O = Setting-up cost per batch,